Danse avec les stars season 5: Scoring

+Notes of each couples

+For the totals, the notes from the duo of week 7 are count only once.

 Averages

 This table only counts dances scored on the traditional 40-point scale.
 Starting from week 3, both technical and artistic scores are tallied.

 Highest and lowest scoring performances

 The best and worst performances in each dance according to the judges' marks are as follows (starting from week 3, an average between technical and artistic score is used):

 Couples' Highest and lowest scoring performances

 According to the traditional 40-point scale. (starting from week 3, an average between technical and artistic score is used):